-Joomla is an open source system which one can use to create a website.
-It’s popular because it is free and this is one of the reasons the government and agencies of South Africa are using it.
+Joomla is an open source system which one can use to create a website, whether a business website or an ecommerce site listing the houses for sale in Durban.
+It’s more popular than wedding dresses at a sale because it is free and this is one of the reasons the government and agencies of South Africa are using it.
 As of 1st quarter this 2012, Joomla was downloaded by over 30 million people which makes it the second most used Content Management System (CMS) in the world.
 It only comes after WordPress which is another free source.

 Compared to WordPress, Joomla is considered as a portal where one can build an entire website while WordPress is more of a blog.
 Joomla also has many commercial add-on choices like a newsroom, membership, forum, articles, ads – in short it has more power and options which fits in perfectly with the rapidly changing scene in South African governance.